stark1tty/SedMob/docs/ANDROID_BUILD.md

-# Building SedMob as an Android APK
+# Building Gneisswork as an Android APK

-SedMob can be packaged as a standalone Android APK using [Buildozer](https://buildozer.readthedocs.io/) and [Python for Android](https://python-for-android.readthedocs.io/).
+Gneisswork can be packaged as a standalone Android APK using [Buildozer](https://buildozer.readthedocs.io/) and [Python for Android](https://python-for-android.readthedocs.io/).

 ## How It Works